DreamSpoon/AMH2B/README.md

   Object A - the parent object (typically armature that has walking animation)

   Object B - the "Empty" type object that we want to appear motionless (the empty is parented to A)

+Important: Ensure your 'Empty' objects have their scale applied (i.e. have scale = 1 in x/y/z), or the movements will be calculated incorrectly.
+Also it's a good idea to ensure the thing you want to move (usually your MHX rig) also has it's transforms applied  (apply rotation, location, and Apply Scale to Rig).

 Press the 'AMH2B Ratchet Hold' button in the 3D Viewport -> Object menu.